 The best way to maintain stable temperatures is with an electric in-line heater.
-These are designed specifically for koi ponds, and should be placed in the deepest point of the pond.
-They should be located away from fountains and waterfalls, and a safety flow switch is recommended.
+These are designed specifically for koi ponds and should be placed at the deepest point of the pond.
+They should be put away from fountains and waterfalls, and a safety flow switch is recommended.

 A thermostat is another good way to maintain the right water temperature.
-These are generally splash proof and are capable of controlling temperatures down to 0.1 Deg C. A digital thermostat will be your best bet.
+These are generally splashproof and capable of controlling temperatures down to 0.1 Deg C. A digital thermostat will be your best bet.

-Getting a koi pond heated is not cheap, but it can help you get the best growth and aeration from your fish.
-Some koi keepers spend as much as PS1,000 a year on heating.
+I think we have established that getting a koi pond heated is not cheap, but it can help you get the best growth and aeration from your fish.
+In fact, some koi keepers spend thousands of dollars a year on heating.
 It can also prevent torpor and hibernation.

-There are two main types of pond heater.
-They can either be electric or gas.
+There are two main types of pond heaters.
+They can be either electric or natural gas.
 The electric type is the cheapest, but it will cost more to install.
 The gas system is expensive to install but cheaper to run.

 There are some great new products on the market that can help you heat your pond.
 These can come in the form of an air source heat pump, which can deliver up to fourteen times the energy consumed.
-They are also easier to install than a solar water heater.
+They are also easier to install than solar water heaters.

-There are also submerisble heaters that sit on the floor of your pond.
+There are also submersible heaters that sit on the floor of your pond.
 These are great if you have a small pond, but they are not suited to larger ones.

 If you have a large pond, you may want to consider using a couple of solar water heaters.
-These are not as easy to install as a submerisble heater, but can be a great long term solution.
+These are not as easy to install as a submersible heater but can be a great long-term solution.
 They can provide warmth in the coldest months, but they will take up a lot of space.